tc39/how-we-work/how-to-participate-in-meetings.md

 definitions or something similar!

 _How to use_:
-We use the #tc39-delegates channel on Freenode.
+We use the #tc39-delegates channel on Freenode during the meetings. this channel is private.
+There is also a public channel #tc39 where some discussion may also take place.
 You can find instructions for joining [here](https://freenode.net/kb/answer/chat)

 ### [Queue](https://tcq.app/)